seakhtar/nsf-sbir/pages/landing.md

 </div>
 <div class="usa-width-one-half" markdown="1">
-<h2 class="text-large">We value diversity</h2>
+<h2 class="text-large">We embrace diversity</h2>

-Great ideas aren’t limited by geography, and we seek to fund companies both inside and outside the major tech hotbeds.
-We encourage the work of socially and economically disadvantaged people, first-time entrepreneurs, and folks who are traditionally underrepresented in tech.
+We value diversity.
+Our program fosters and encourages participation in innovation and entrepreneurship by women and people of color as well as first-time entrepreneurs from all 50 states and U.S. territories.

 <a class="usa-button usa-button-primary button-arrow" href="#">
 What we look for